-If I were to talk to a woman on the brink of having her first child, what would I tell her?
+If I were to talk to a new mother to be, on the brink of having her first child, what would I tell her?

 I would tell her to let go of how she thought things might be so that she might find herself fully fitted to grab onto what is.

 I would tell her how she’ll soon find herself doing most of the things she said she’d never do when she realizes there is no peace to be had in being at war with her former pomposity.

 I would tell her how truly brief is that window of time when her frailty and her baby’s fragility will meet head to head in a monsoon of emotional tempest.